abhi11/twitter-trend/README.md

 * API to fetch current Trends (trends/place)
 * API to search tweets for a trend.
 * More will be added

+## Things you don't have to worry about

+* HTTPS Connnection
+* Correct API URLs
+* Authentication mechanism(Although we need have an app registered)

 ## Usage